Resolved: Jeenode Zero running from a coin cell (how to?)

 A (very brief) search reports example of use of

 Perhaps that's of use - as far as I know, these all did work as expected.

 It can be tricky, all the clocks and interrupts have to be just right.

 It's also very hard to debug, you may have to toggle GPIO pins to find out which code ran and which didn't.

-RE: Jeenode Zero running from a coin cell (how to?) - Added by Rolf 11 months ago
+RE: Jeenode Zero running from a coin cell (how to?) - Added by Rolf over 2 years ago

 Thanks a lot!